MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/bitlocker/Remove-BitLockerKeyProtector.md

 The first command uses **Get-BitLockerVolume** to obtain a BitLocker volume and store it in the `$BLV` variable.

-The second command filters the key protectors to get only the one with TpmPin type and stores it in `$TpmPinKeyProtector` varible.
+The second command filters the key protectors to get only the one with TpmPin type and stores it in the `$TpmPinKeyProtector` variable.

-The third command removes they key protector by its ID.
+The third command removes the key protector by its ID.

 ## PARAMETERS